How to Build an Infertility Support Network (And 4 Reasons You Really, Really Should)By ASTROGLIDE Team TTC

 While there are numerous resources, both online and in your community, to find support groups for infertility, some of your best allies might be right under your nose.
 Once you’re ready to start talking to your friends and loved ones about coping with infertility, you might find that more of them can relate to your struggle than you realize.

-Don’t forget that around 12% of women in the United States have trouble getting or staying pregnant, and 7.5% of “sexually experienced” men under 45 report seeing a fertility doctor at some point in their lives.
+Many women have trouble getting or staying pregnant, and 7.5% of “sexually experienced” men under 45 reports seeing a fertility doctor at some point in their lives.
 That means that there’s a good chance that you already know somebody who has dealt with trouble trying to conceive, even if they were quiet about their struggle.

 If you’re ready to open up about coping with infertility — and remember, this is a process, so make sure you respect your own comfort level — you may be surprised at how many of your closest friends and relatives have already gone through what you’re going through, and have priceless wisdom to impart.